 You must be prepared to work independently and to learn vocabulary regularly.
-There will be resources in place to support you and a drop in French help clinic at lunchtime designed just for KS4.
+There will be resources in place to support you such as our on-line learning platform languagenut. com and a French intervention class after school designed just for KS4 exam practice.